lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab2.md

 * 10: source file compiles
 * 10: source file compiles without warnings
 * 20: does not use `printf` in `main`
-* 10: does not use a for loop
+* 10: does not use a for or while loop
 * 10: prompt to user matches exactly
 * 10: output reporting earnings matches exactly (include linebreak and number of decimal places)